IBM/aspera-cli/docs/README.erb.md

 > Available only on a limited number of platforms.

 <%=tool%> is available as a single **platform-dependent executable** in the [Releases](https://github.com/IBM/aspera-cli/releases).
-This executable includes the Ruby runtime.
+This executable includes the Ruby runtime and gems, but not the transfer SDK.

 #### Installation